apathor/cz/README.md

 # browse to selected URI extracted from a clipboard
 bindsym $mod+o            exec "cz xclip out | cz -r uri"

-# put a password from your password manager onto a clipboard
+# put a password from a password manager onto a clipboard
 bindsym $mod+p            exec "cz pass | cz xclip in"

 ```